ThomasBucaioni/my-first-app/README.md

 Every day I propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> I do strongly believe myself that members of the government who sit in the House of Lords should be accountable to the elected House because otherwise there is a democratic deficit, and that is wrong.
+> For far too long the House of Commons has been run as little more than a private club by and for gentleman amateurs.